 - 5 cups chopped rhubarb

-- 1 cup of white/brown sugar (or sugar substitute)
+- 1 cup white or brown sugar (or sugar substitute like Stevia)

 - Preheat oven to 350F.

 - Melt the butter in a heavy frying pan, add the breadcrumbs and cook over moderate heat, stirring continuously to prevent burning, until the crumbs are light golden in colour.

 - Mix the rhubarb with 2/3rd cup of sugar, orange zest, and juice.